 31 May, 2017

 ‘Insanity: doing the same thing over and over again and expecting different results.’
 Albert Einstein.
-I was on the radio last week having a chat to Ali Clarke of ABC 891 about careers.
+I was on the radio once having a chat to Ali Clarke of ABC 891 about careers.
 A key message was that Job Search Networking was a great way of getting to jobs that your competitors never find out about.
 One of the listeners didn’t agree with me.
 His text made it clear that he thought that Job Search Networking was a waste of time.

 Yet, his comment actually reinforced how I started the interview with Ali.
 That is, that all too often it is our technical ability to manage our career rather than our on-the-job work skills that stops us from finding that next job.

 This doesn’t make us stupid: in my earlier years, I used to rush out to grab the Saturday paper to see if there were any likely jobs in it for me.
 Usually, there weren’t and I would glumly conclude that I needed to wait to the following Saturday to try again.
 My younger self at 27 was no more or no less intelligent than I am now.
 The huge difference in my ability to manage my career now is solely a matter of knowledge.

 Let’s look at three areas of job search where knowledge makes a critical difference in your success.

 Error #1: ‘I’ve had 170 networking meetings with no luck’.

 This was the gist of the message from my radio listener.